hack505/Face-Recognition-Python-Opencv/README.md

   pip install dlib
 ```

---before running paste your image in faces folder and rename it as you name--
+**before running paste your image in faces folder and rename it as you name**

 Ready to Run!